MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Security/New-MgBetaSecurityAttackSimulation.md

         - `[(Any) <Object>]`: This indicates any property can be added to this object.
         - `[DisplayName <String>]`: Display name of the user.
         - `[Email <String>]`: Email address of the user.
+        - `[OutOfOfficeDays <Int32?>]`: Number of days the user is OOF during a simulation journey/course of a campaign.
-        - `[UserId <String>]`: This is the id property value of the user resource that represents the user in the Azure Active Directory tenant.
+        - `[UserId <String>]`: The id property value of the user resource that represents the user in the Azure Active Directory tenant.
       - `[TrainingEvents <IMicrosoftGraphUserTrainingEventInfo[]>]`: List of training events of a user in the attack simulation and training campaign.
         - `[DisplayName <String>]`: Display name of the training.
         - `[LatestTrainingStatus <String>]`: trainingStatus